-Maybe it was because of where I had just come from.
-The Mississippi delta, up around Clarksville, is a rich repository of valuable cultural traditions, a little rough around the edges, yes, but utterly authentic.
-Pigeon Forge, on the other hand, is a hodge-podge of tacky tourist traps, culturally bankrupt, unflaggingly family friendly, and almost entirely soulless.
+Maybe it was because the place I had just come from, the Mississippi delta, is a rich repository of deep cultural traditions, a little rough around the edges, but utterly authentic.
+Pigeon Forge, on the other hand, is a hodge-podge mess of tacky tourist traps, culturally bankrupt and almost entirely soulless.

-All up and down Hwy 441 are cheesy dinner theatres offering cornpone humor (men in bear suits, girls in daisy dukes), adventure golf, go carts, the Dixie Stampede (a horse and hillbilly show endorsed by Dolly Parton), a half dozen “As Seen on TV Stores”, outlet malls, Cooter’s Place (which is the Dukes of Hazzard’s Museum), and the “South’s Largest Christmas Store” – oh, joy!
+All up and down Hwy 441 are cheesy dinner theatres offering cornpone humor (men in bear suits, girls in daisy dukes), adventure golf, go carts, the Dixie Stampede (a horse and hillbilly show endorsed by Dolly Parton), a half dozen “As Seen on TV” stores and outlet malls, Cooter’s Place (which is the Dukes of Hazzard’s Museum), and the “South’s Largest Christmas Store” – oh, joy!

 But I was here for a reason.
-To throw myself off a 60 foot tower and roll down a hill inside a giant rubber ball.
+I came to throw myself off a 60 foot tower and roll down a hill in a giant rubber ball.

-There are lots of places in America you can throw yourself off of a high place with a bungee cord attached.
-But given the economy and the keen interest of the legal community many of these places are no longer open.
-So Pigeon Forge, with its 60 foot tower and hover-craft sized air pit seemed like as good a place as any to get started.
+There are lots of places in America you can throw yourself off a high place with a bungee cord.
+But given the keen interest of the legal community most of these places are now closed.
+Pigeon Forge, with its 60 foot tower and hover-craft sized air pit has one of the few still operating.

-I was familiar with air pits, those giant cushions filled with compressed air that make for soft landings for children in jumpy castles, and which, once upon a time, were employed by high school pole vaulters, until I broke my neck pole vaulting on one and sued the crap our of my high school, whereupon the NHSAA discontinued them for that purpose.
+I was familiar with air pits, those giant cushions filled with compressed air that make for soft landings.
+They are used in jumpy castles, and, once upon a time, were employed by high school pole vaulters, until I broke my neck pole vaulting on one and sued the crap our of my high school, whereupon the NHSAA discontinued them for that purpose.

 Now, however, I was getting ready to plunge down into an air pit with a rubber cord attached, thereby checking off another box on my bucket list.
-But before I would get my chance to do so I would have to brave some other hazards.
+But before I could do that I would have to brave some other hazards.

 On the interstate, enroute to Pigeon Forge, I ran into a giant backup.
 Everyone was slowing down to look at a crash, and had been for eight hours.
 Two semis had collided and it was ugly.
 When I finally got to the crash site I saw men standing in a blackened field with fire hoses.
 Then I saw a 16-wheeler at the side of the road; its side caved in and torn open like a box of cookies savaged by a Labrador.
 Further on I saw a second semi charred and shrunken, the victim of a horrendous blast.